 - There might be times when you fall asleep while meditating.
 Occasionally, this is okay as your body is needing rest at that moment.
 However, the goal of meditation is not to fall asleep but to remain in a calm focus.
-In this relaxed but alert state, your conscious mind and subconscious mind are forming a bridge which allows important information to enter your awareness.
-You may get a sudden insight to a long standing issue you’ve been facing, and you need to be awake in order to process it.
+In this relaxed but alert state, your conscious mind and subconscious mind are forming a bridge which can allow important information to surface.

 Can you meditate while walking?

-- A walking meditation can be done and is pleasant to do.
-When you are walking, the goal is to simply be in-the-moment, observing your surroundings and enjoying the scenery without making a judgement or forming emotional attachments to what you are experiencing.
+- A walking meditation is pleasant to do.
+When you are walking, the goal is to simply be present and in-the-moment.
+You can observe your surroundings and enjoy the scenery without making a judgement or forming emotional attachments to what you are experiencing.
 This is the art of mindfulness.
-You are being an unconditional observer within your environment, whether it be listening to the birds chirping, noticing the scent of a flower, or feeling a gentle breeze upon your skin.

 Can meditation be used to help study for an exam?

-- Meditation can help a person concentrate better and have more mental focus.
-Studies have shown that people who meditate on a regular basis have unique brainwave patterns which are dominated by the Alpha and Theta frequencies.
-Alpha and Theta brainwave frequencies are associated with the ability to maintain a calm focus which is ideal when you want to study for an exam.
-For more information about brainwave entrainment, you can read my blog here.
+- Studies have shown that people who meditate on a regular basis have unique brainwave patterns which are dominated by the Alpha and Theta frequencies.
+Alpha and Theta brainwave frequencies are associated with the ability to maintain a calm and clear focus which is ideal when you want to study for an exam.

 Can meditation help with weight loss?

-- Yes, meditation is a great tool for weight loss because it helps the body decrease the cortisol levels in our body, minimizing your desire to binge and overeat.
-Cortisol is a hormone that is released when we are under stress.
-It plays a beneficial role in regulating our metabolism, but when we experience chronic stress, our cortisol levels become too high which is a significant factor in weight gain.
-Please read my blog, How Meditation Helps with Weight Loss, for more information on this topic.
+- Meditation is a great tool for weight loss because it decreases stress.
+When we experience chronic stress, our cortisol levels become too high which is a significant factor in weight gain.
+Please read How Meditation Helps with Weight Loss.

 Do you have to breathe “in-through-your-nose” and “out-through-your-mouth” for meditation to be beneficial?

 - Focusing on your breath will help to keep your mind from wandering.
 It is not necessary to inhale through your nose and exhale through your mouth to obtain this benefit.
-You can certainly breathe this way if it is more helpful for you, but the key is AWARENESS.
+The key is AWARENESS.
 Becoming aware of your breathing helps to cultivate a single-minded focus which helps to keep distracting thoughts from entering your consciousness.

 Is it better to meditate in the morning or night?

 - You can meditate in the morning or night depending upon your preference.
-I personally prefer the morning as I am more awake and rested, and I am creating a positive tone for the rest of my day.
+I prefer the morning as it helps to create a positive tone for the rest of my day.
 Some people prefer meditating before bedtime as it helps them to sleep better.
-It is a matter of choice depending upon what you would like to accomplish with your meditation.
+It is a matter of choice.

 How do you handle distracting thoughts that run through your mind?